 Ah, love.
 That wonderful, yet indescribable state of bliss.
 The time where you see your partner as everything good in the world.
 No wonder we call it falling in love.
-When we’re in this state of happiness, understanding our attachment style is the last thing on our minds.
+When we’re in this state of happiness, understanding our attachment style in relationships – whether we’re an anchor, island or wave – is the last thing on our minds.

 Interestingly, it’s not really your partner who you are in love with (or not entirely).
 It’s actually the way that he or she makes you feel about yourself, and there is science to prove this.
 During this “honeymoon period,” your brain lights up like a Christmas tree, the same way that it would if ingested drugs or a whole chocolate Santa.
 You actually feel high when you are around your partner, causing you to enjoy that warm, tingly feeling.
 To learn more about this, watch my YouTube video on the stages of love.

 Then, since all good things must come to an end, the high wears off, and you are left with, (gasp), a real person!
 Flaws and all.
 It’s at this time that the real work of partnership begins.

 When it comes to making a relationship last past the honeymoon period, understanding your attachment style in relationships and that of your partner is key.